oscarmlage/django-cruds-adminlte/docs/usage.rst

     applabel.view_model is used by default for list perm, so if it's not created then list view raise 503 permission denied (with screen in browser)

 Searching
 ------------

-As django admin does **search_fields** are available, and you can filter using doble underscore (__) to search across objects.
+As django admin does, **search_fields** are available, and you can filter using double underscore (__) to search across the objects.

 **split_space_search** split search text in parts using the string provided, this can be usefull to have better results but have impact in search performance, if split_space_search is True then ' ' is used

 .. code:: python

     class Myclass(CRUDView):
         model = Customer
         search_fields = ['description__icontains']
         split_space_search = ' ' # default False

-.. note::  icontains is not set by default as django admin does, so you need to set if not equal search is wanted
+.. note:: 'icontains' is not set by default as django admin does, so you need to set if not equal search is wanted

 Overwrite forms